muratk3n/thirdwave/en/tweets/2020/week9b.md

 When shit is overvalued something always "happens".

-"Aw but if it wasn't for (wuflu, trade war, politics, insert your excuse), they did not happen, markets would have been fine"
+"Aw but if it wasn't for (wuflu, trade war, politics, insert your excuse), markets would have been fine"

 *2020-2-29 8:11:5*